No products in the cart.

-This program will be recorded live on June 4, 2019 in Los Angeles.
-The audio package, including seminar materials, will be available within two-three weeks after each live program date.
+This program was recorded live on June 4, 2019 in Los Angeles.
+The recording package, including seminar materials is available now.

 Looking for a more introductory-level course to get up-to-speed on the licensing and application process, banking, taxes, IP and even how your law firm gets paid by an all cash business?
 Go here for our two-day intro-level course on Recreational and Medical Cannabis in CA, and go here for our one-day course.